marktsuchida/libtcspc/CONTRIBUTING.md

 <!--
-This file is part of FLIMEvents
+This file is part of libtcspc
 Copyright 2019-2022 Board of Regents of the University of Wisconsin System
 SPDX-License-Identifier: MIT
 -->